Have you been injured? you may have a case.

-What Happens In A No-Fault Accident: What You Need To Know
+What Happens In A No-Fault Accident, Who Pays?

 If you happen to be injured in a car accident in a No-Fault state such as Michigan, your medical bills and lost wages will be paid regardless of who caused the crash.
 Your own auto insurance company will pay these benefits.
 You can still sue the at-fault driver for your injuries, pain and suffering, and any excess economic losses.

-However, if your No-Fault benefits like medical bills and lost wages exceed the PIP coverage levels of your own auto insurance policy, then you can also sue the at-fault driver who happened to caused the car accident for No-Fault benefits that exceed the applicable PIP coverage.
+However, if your Michigan No-Fault benefits like medical bills and lost wages exceed the PIP coverage levels of your own auto insurance policy, then you can also sue the at-fault driver who happened to cause the crash for Michigan No-Fault benefits that exceed the applicable PIP coverage.

 You can also bring a lawsuit against the at-fault driver for your injuries and pain and suffering.
 Under Michigan’s auto No-Fault law, you will be required to show that the other driver was at-fault and that your injuries have affected your general ability to lead your normal life.

-If you’ve been injured in a car accident, No-Fault insurance will help pay for medical bills, lost wages, transportation costs for going to the doctor, attendant care, and household replacement services.
-It doesn’t matter who was at-fault in causing the accident.
+A No-Fault accident is when you happen to be in a car accident in a No-Fault state, No-Fault insurance will help pay for medical bills, lost wages, travel costs for doctor visits, attendant care, and household replacement services.
+It doesn’t matter who was at-fault in causing the crash.
 That’s why it’s called “no-fault” insurance.

 What is a No-Fault state?

-A No-Fault state is one where a person who happens to be injured in a car accident gets his or her medical bills paid and lost wages reimbursed regardless of who was at-fault in causing the crash.
-In a No-Fault state, the insurance company for the injured person pays certain benefits, not the at-fault driver’s insurer.
+A No-Fault state, like Michigan, is one where a person who happens to be injured in a car accident gets their medical bills paid and lost wages reimbursed regardless of who was at-fault in causing the crash and the insurance company for the injured person pays certain benefits, not the at-fault driver’s insurer.

-In what are called “pure” tort liability states, a car accident victim can essentially sue for all of his or her losses from a car accident.
+In what are called “pure” tort liability states, a car crash victim can essentially sue for all of his or her losses from the crash.
 This includes medical bills and lost wages.
-The important difference is that to recover this in a pure tort liability state, you must first prove that the other driver was at-fault for causing the car accident.
+The important difference is that to recover this in a pure tort liability state, you must first prove that the other driver was at-fault for causing the crash.

 List of No-Fault states